This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Key Players in the Saudi Arabia Water Sector

-- SWCC): SWCC is a government-run organization responsible for approximately 69 percent of desalination in Saudi Arabia and 20 percent of worldwide desalination.
+• Saline Water Conversion Corporation (SWCC): SWCC is one of Public Investment Fund companies and is responsible for approximately 69 percent of desalination in Saudi Arabia and 20 percent of worldwide desalination.

-- National Water Company (NWC): NWC is a Saudi joint-stock company fully owned by the Public Investment Fund and was established to provide water and wastewater treatment services in accordance with the latest international standards.
+• National Water Company (NWC): NWC is a Saudi joint stock company fully owned by the Public Investment Fund was established to provide water and wastewater treatment services in accordance with the latest international standards.

 Doing Business in the Saudi Arabia Water Sector